All Episodes

 I just love it.

-I have multiple helix mattresses in my home.
+I have multiple Helix mattresses in my home.

 It's magnificent.

-Right now is the perfect time to upgrade your sleep because Helix is offering a fantastic sale.
+To upgrade your sleep, because Helix is offering a fantastic sale.

-Go to Helix Sleep.com slash Knowles, Kennedy WLES.
+Go to helixleep.com slash Knowles, Kennedy WLES.

-Get 20% off site wide.
+Get 20% off-site-wide.

 All right.

-Do you do you have any idea where the Pope and the Vatican as a whole stand on the death penalty, global warming, and illegal immigration and you have to guess how I would answer.
+Do you have any idea where the Pope and the Vatican as a whole stand on the death penalty, global warming, and illegal immigration?

 Yes.